AnnieDavies/NMA_and_RW/README.md

        This code was used to obtain the following results in the paper NMA and RW:

          i.
-The aggregate weight matrix in Appendix F (= aggregate weights listed in Figure 6)
+The aggregate weight matrix in Section H of the Supplement (= aggregate weights listed in Figure 6)

          ii.
-The hat matrix of the aggregate model listed in Appendix F
+The hat matrix of the aggregate model listed in Section H of the Supplement

  b.
 EvidenceFlow_RWanalytical.cpp

-       Works out the flow of evidence for the comparison source-sink using the analytical RW approach (method described in Section 4.3 and Appendix E).
+       Works out the flow of evidence for the comparison source-sink using the analytical RW approach (method described in Section 4.3 and Section G of the Supplementary Material).

        This code was used to obtain the following results in the paper NMA and RW: